Liability for Tenant Injuries and Insurance for Landlords

 The only exception would be where a landlord's faulty repair or workmanship caused the injury.
 Then the landlord may be liable for the defect.

 The best way to avoid potential losses from injuries related to maintenance is, obviously, to keep your property in great shape.
 If you haven't done so already, prepare a written checklist and go through the common areas of the property as well as tenant units before tenants move in.

 Go through the checklist on a regular basis and document the date and time each time you do so.
 No matter where problems may arise, either in common areas or tenant units, you should encourage tenants and employees to report any security or safety issues immediately.
 Keeping your own written record of all reports and when and how the problems were resolved.

-In addition to regular maintenance and check-ups on the property, landlords should clearly assign responsibilities for repair and maintenance in the lease or rental agreement.
+In addition, landlords should also clearly assign responsibilities for repair and maintenance in the lease or rental agreement.
 While major duties such as the safety of common areas cannot be passed off, a clear description of procedures to follow in the event that repairs are necessary can be helpful in avoiding lawsuits.